sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

      This can be combined with ``undoc-members`` to document *all* available members of the class or module.

+     It can take an anchestor class not to document inherited members from it.
+     By default, members of ``object`` class are not documented.
+To show them all, give ``None`` to the option.

      Note: this will lead to markup errors if the inherited members come from a module whose docstrings are not reST formatted.

      .. versionadded:: 0.3

+     .. versionchanged:: 3.0

+        It takes an anchestor class name as an argument.

    * It's possible to override the signature for explicitly documented callable objects (functions, methods, classes) with the regular syntax that will